The business.com community asked how to test for leadership ability. We found answers.

 3. Ask around.

-The people who have worked side by side with potential leaders will have great insights about their skills and their impact on the business.
+The people who have worked side by side with potential leaders will have great insights into their skills and their impact on the business.
 Interviewing co-workers will give you additional feedback on whether an employee has the personality and leadership style you're looking for.

 "Avoid asking leading questions like, 'Do you think Dave in Sales makes a good leader?'"
 Schwantes said.
 "Ask people who they think would make a good future leader."